Skip to main content

 Before starting:

-• Consul HTTP API port (8500) must be accessible from the host running the Collector
+• The Consul HTTP API port (8500) must be reachable from the host running the Collector.

-• prometheus_retention_time must be set in the agent telemetry config (not enabled by default)
+• prometheus_retention_time must be set in the agent telemetry config (it is disabled by default - see Access Setup).

 What You'll Monitor